Metzora (parashah): The haftarah in modern interpretation

-Professor Choon-Leong Seow of Vanderbilt University noted that lepers, outcasts of society, discovered that the Arameans had deserted their camp, and it was through them that the news came to the Israelites, while those in power doubted divine deliverance.
+Choon-Leong Seow said that lepers, outcasts of society, discovered that the Arameans had deserted their camp, and it was through them that the news came to the Israelites, while those in power doubted divine deliverance.
 And while the faithless king did not accept the news, a nameless servant provided a solution that led to the fulfillment of prophecy.
 Thus, God brought about salvation for the Israelites through the outcasts and the lowly of society.